The Best Things to Knit With Alpaca Yarn

 Scarves and Shawls

 How many times have you worn a wool scarf and felt plenty cozy while wandering around outside, but your neck is raw, red, and all scratched-up from all the itching?
-This is less likely with alpaca wool, but since it's just as warm, it's perfect for that sensitive neck skin.
+This is less likely with alpaca yarn patterns, but since it's just as warm, it's perfect for that sensitive neck skin.
 These knitted scarf patterns for alpaca yarn are your new favorite itchy-skin solutions.
 As shawls drape over everything from your neck to your arms, you'll find alpaca is the perfect fiber for those, too.

 My personal pet peeve is an itchy hat.
 It's bad enough that this beanie is about to give me hat hair, but if I'm going to have to reach inside my hat to scratch my head every two minutes, how warm am I actually getting?
 Alpaca yarn, or even just alpaca blends, in hats will help curb some of that annoyance but still wick away some of the moisture from wintry rain and snow.